survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Bumping a Version

-To bump your package version, you'll need to invoke one of these commands:
+To bump your package version, you need to invoke one of these commands:

 * `npm version <x.y.z>` - Define version yourself.
 * `npm version <major|minor|patch>` - Let npm bump the version for you based on SemVer.